crcn/mesh.js.org/src/common/components/body/docs/md/database-adapters.md

 Before you begin writing adapters, install the `test suite` associated with them.
 For database adapters specifically, that command is: `npm install mesh-store-test-cases`. <br />

-Below are a few operations you'll need to implement.
+Below are a few operations you'll need to implement in order for `mesh-store-test-cases` to pass.

 #### insert operation